twagar11/ansible-labs/setup/Install-Ansible.md

 $ sudo apt-get install ansible
 ```

-try to the get the `ansible` version.
+Try to the get the `ansible` version.

 ## Well done! 👏